Allkindoflower/program-making-practice/READMEBurdenGame.txt

 The game could be considered complete as in creating the logic and flow, only an ending and narration is not written yet.

+Update: The game is mostly complete, but only at the end, the game breaks if the player tries to put the blade on the altar without having it.
+I hid the choice to do that, but on other playthroughs, player might try to break the game by inserting random or previously offered inputs by the game.